 - Premises -keeping them safe, pleasant & fit for purpose.

 - Curriculum -providing positive, life affirming learning experiences.

 - Outside School- ensuring safer activities and environments outside school.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
-Mr Goffee and the Chair of Governors, Alec Harding, have been trained in Safer Recruitment through Durham County Council.
+Mr Goffee, Chair of Academy Council the Rev Canon Alec Harding and Mrs Frances Stenlake have been trained in Safer Recruitment.

 - All school staff and volunteers are trained yearly in child protection and safeguarding using the updated policy that comes out every September from Durham County Council.

 - Staff are encouraged to be vigilant in order to maintain the safety of our children.

 - All Staff & Volunteers are given a copy of the up to date Safeguarding Policy, available for viewing in the policies section of this website.

 - Issues relating to Prevent are updated with staff on a yearly basis so they are able to identify children who may be vulnerable to radicalisation.

 All staff and volunteers receive yearly updates to support their understanding of safeguarding children issues and are able to implement the safeguarding children policy and procedures appropriately.
 Policies are in line with current guidance and procedures.